 When database files are stored on an EMC Storage unit and the Precise for Storage agent is installed, a tab named Storage is displayed.
 The tab presents a list of storage device used by the DB Partition entity.
 For each storage device it displays statistics regarding Cache Hit Ratio, Containers and Table Spaces, Requests amounts, Throughput, and I/O rate.
-See "Storage tab" on page 46.
+See Storage tab.